meganbryan/PasswordGenerator/README.md

-# PasswordGenerator
+# Password Generator
-#### This is the repository for Homework 3, due November 21st, 2020.
+#### An application that allows users to select criteria to include in a random password.

-### For this assignment, I have edited the original Javascript which was given in order to provide functionality to the password generator.
+### I was provided an initial Javascript file, which I have edited in order to provide functionality to the password generator.
 The ways in which I achieved this were:
     * Providing access to user input, allowing each person to choose the number and types of characters their password will contain.
         * This includes providing error specific feedback, so that the user will know what information was submitted incorrectly.
     * Changing the information that would be added to the array containing possible characters for the password, based on the user's input.